tianocore/edk2-pytool-extensions/docs/usability/creating_invocable.md

 ```python
 import DriverBuilder
 ```
-Stuart works in such a way that it expects your invokable to be running in the namespace that is named in.
+Stuart expects your invokable to be running in the python namespace that is defined in.
 If you run your builder directly from the commandline, it will be running in \_\_main__, which can cause problems.
 **In a nutshell, you'll need to import the name of your file.**
 We'll see where this is used at the end.